-“It’s makin me sick, it stinks.
-That’s toxic … they shouldn’t be there or we shouldn’t be here.”
+“It’s making me sick, it stinks.
+That’s toxic … They shouldn’t be there or we shouldn’t be here.”

-Hours after the fire had been contained, a heavy, noxious chemical smell, described as something like a dry-erase marker or paint, lingered in the air at Saratoga Sites.
+Hours after the fire had been contained, a heavy, noxious chemical smell, described as like a dry-erase marker or paint, lingered in the air at Saratoga Sites.
 Saratoga Sites is a public housing facility located directly next to Norlite.
-HMM’s Alexis Goldsmith took this comment from Jennifer, a resident.
+Hudson Mohawk Magazine’s Alexis Goldsmith took this comment from Jennifer, a resident.
 Joe Ritchie, president of Saratoga Sites Against Norlite Emissions, and Dave Publow were there as well.

 Cohoes Mayor Bill Keeler arrived at Saratoga Sites to witness the smell.
-The Mayor’s office is in close communication with the DEC and Norlite, and will have more information on the spill and resulting fire in the coming days.
+The mayor’s office is in close communication with the Department of Environmental Conservation (DEC) and Norlite, and will have more information on the spill and resulting fire in the coming days.

-Norlite’s state permits expired December 31, 2020.
-DEC allows them to continue operating with expired permits through administrative extension while the facility undergoes the permit renewal process.
+Norlite’s state permits expired Dec.
+31, 2020.
+The DEC allows them to continue operating with expired permits through administrative extension while the facility undergoes the permit renewal process.